MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad.md

 11. Go to the account and select **OK** to close the People Picker dialog.
 12. Select **OK** again to create the site collection.

-Once the site collection is created, you will be able to sign-in using either the Windows or the federated site collection administrator account.
+Once the site collection is created, you are able to sign-in using either the Windows or the federated site collection administrator account.

 ## Step 7: Set up People Picker